mayank712jindal/Octahacks-3.0/README.md

-# Octahacks-3.0

-Project for Octahacks 3.0
+Web Project using LAMP stack.